"The Birth of Mark Twain"

 Image size: 8 1/2" x 6 5/8" - Edition: 50 signed and numbered, 15 remarqued artist proofs.

-Well, the tale goes that as he boarded the stage he decided to leave Sam Clemens behind and adopted Mark Twain as his legal name.
-Thus the death of Sam Clemens and "The Birth of Mark Twain".
+The next day, Sam reported on the hanging, which took place near the local cemetery and submitted his story.
+As he boarded the next stage out of town, he decided to leave his old identity behind and adopt Mark Twain as his legal name.
+This marked the death of Sam Clemens and the birth of Mark Twain.